-So you've probably figured out by now that a hybrid rocket engine requires two completely different kinds of fuel.
+So you've probably figured out by now that a hybrid rocket engine requires two completely different kinds of propellant.
 The first kind will be the fuel itself, which can be literally anything that burns (wood, sawdust, wax, plastic, even meat).
 For this project, we'll start by using paper and work up to more exotic fuels.
 The second thing we need is oxidizer.
 In this case, we're going to be using pure oxygen gas.
 Nitrous oxide works just as well, but I don't have any laughing gas on hand, so we'll stick with the oxygen bottles you can buy in the hardware store.

 Let's start by making a fuel grain out of paper.
 You'll need lots of scrap paper (I used a pile of old math homework), some tape or glue, and patience.
 (This could get a little tedious) I started by tightly wrapping a piece of paper around a metal rod about the width of a pencil.
 Tape that piece of paper in place so it doesn't unwind, then repeat.
 Keep adding paper until the diameter of the paper tube is an inch.
 The paper fuel tube should fit snugly into the steel combustion chamber.
 Make sure a small hole at least 1/4 in. wide runs through the middle of the paper tube.
 This hole will be critical in getting the engine started.

 After you've done that, set up the oxygen tank.
-Screw the valve onto the top of the tank and attach the vinyl hose to the hose barb.

 Step 5: FIRE!

 But before we fire this thing up, it's important to review some basic safety precautions:

 - make sure the area is cleared of flammable material.
 Keep the rocket at least 10 feet away from anything that could catch on fire